Skip to content

 • Use Enter to steer the model, Tab to queue messages.

-• Use Shift+Tab to toggle between detailed transcript mode and ongoing mode.
+• Use Shift+Tab to toggle between detailed transcript mode and lean ongoing mode.

 • Type $ <command> to execute a shell command and show its output to the model.

 • Press Esc twice to enter Edit mode, which lets you go back in time, edit a previous message, and fork the session into a new one.
-File edits stay.
+Use Up/Down to walk through user messages; the picker loads older transcript pages at the edges, including messages before compaction boundaries.
+File edits are not rolled back.

 • Use the Up/Down arrow keys to select and resend previous prompts.